 Well, yes it does!
 Climbing trees, balancing on logs and swinging so high that they feel like they are flying are all teaching children some really important lessons that will help them on their way towards independence.

 Independent kids are at the heart of what we do at Scrubbingtons.
-We developed washing solutions with easy to use pump bottles, finger sticking foam and a gentle, natural formula to enable all kids to tackle bath time on their own.
-To make life even easier, you can now stock up at Tesco too, or shop our full product range directly from our website.
+We developed washing solutions for kids with easy to use pump bottles, finger sticking foam and a gentle, natural formula to enable all kids to tackle bath time on their own.
+To make life even easier, you can now stock up on Scrubbingtons products at Tesco too, or shop our full product range directly from our website.

 We know learning is better when there is play involved (that’s why we made our products so foam-tastic), so these are the five life lessons that adventurous play teaches kids.

 Tackling the biggest, scariest climbing frame in the playground means facing fear head-on and when they get to the top without help, they will feel amazing!
 Adventurous play helps a child build confidence and gives their self-esteem a nice, healthy boost.

 This is scary!

 The feeling that a child gets when speeding down-hill in a go-kart or jumping on a rope swing teaches them how to emotionally regulate fear.
 This thrill of ‘almost’ danger will help them if they are ever involved in a dangerous situation for real.

 Nothing teaches cause and effect like landing on your bum.
 Children learn to assess risks by taking risks and this invariably will lead to skinned knees and muddy bottoms.
 It is only by trial and error that they learn to judge what is risky and what is dangerous.

 I can problem solve!

 Getting separated from an adult is a thrill that children seek and parents fear.
 Hide and seek and unsupervised play within a safe environment teaches children to problem solve, which will reduce their fear and anxiety if they do get lost in a non-play scenario.